egtaonline/gameanalysis/README.md

 1. Are profiles and mixed profiles necessary, or should we just use arbitrary mapping types and have functions that can operate on them?
 2. Should the array representation of profiles be exposed or hidden?
+3. Figure out exactly what the interface of Game is.
+Specifically, for efficiency of some calculations it's necessary to expose things like _mask, _counts, and _value, as well as the array form of some profiles for efficiency.
+However, they're unintuitive, and so it seems weird to expose them.
+4. PureProfile and MixedProfile or Profile and Mixture